cybozu-go/meows/docs/runner-pod-api.md

 }
 ```

-## <a name="putdeletiontime" />`PUT /deletion_time`
+## `PUT /deletion_time`

+This API updates the pod's deletion time.
-Used to update the pod deletion time from slack-agent.
+Used to update the pod deletion time from Extender in Slack agent.
 The time format is RFC 3339
 for UTC time.

 **Successful response**